CrowdStrike/falcon-operator/docs/deployment/eks-fargate/README.md

 <!--- NOTE: DO NOT EDIT!
 This file is auto-generated.
 Please update the source *.tmpl file instead --->
 # Deployment Guide for EKS Fargate and ECR
-This document will guide you through the installation of the Falcon Operator and deployment of the following resources provdied by the Falcon Operator:
+This document will guide you through the installation of the Falcon Operator and deployment of the following custom resources provided by the Falcon Operator:
+- [FalconAdmission](../../resources/admission/README.md) with the Falcon Admission Controller image being mirrored from CrowdStrike container registry to ECR (Elastic Container Registry).
+A new AWS IAM Policy will be created to allow the operator to push to ECR registry.
-- [FalconContainer](../../resources/container/README.md) custom resource to the cluster with Falcon Container image being mirrored from CrowdStrike container registry to ECR (Elastic Container Registry).
-A new AWS IAM Policy will be created to allow the opeator to push to ECR registry.
+- [FalconContainer](../../resources/container/README.md) with the Falcon Container image being mirrored from CrowdStrike container registry to ECR (Elastic Container Registry).
+A new AWS IAM Policy will be created to allow the operator to push to ECR registry.

 ## Prerequisites